logo

 Analyst, Clear Street

 Great.
-Your next question, I think is probably important for investors to know, until you do a line two, whether that's summer next year, whenever that is, we should be modeling no cannibalization of the PAC volumes, right?
+The next question I think is probably important for investors to know, you know, until you do align to, you know, whether that's summer next year, whenever that is, We should be modeling no cannibalization of the PAC volumes, right?
 Because that's the plan is no cannibalization in the first line.
-And if that's the case, you'd be getting PAC sales plus GAC sales, which could be up to who knows, the blended price point almost double.
+And if that's the case, you'll be getting PAC sales plus GAC sales, which, you know, could be up to, who knows, the blended price point almost double.
 Is that how we should be thinking about everything?
 No cannibalization?
-Absolutely.

 speaker